alistairmatthews/sccode/readme.md

 	Output:
 	- GUI
-	- Output to stereo or mono
+	- Output mono, but send it to both outputs
-	- Mix input
-	- Mix effects and instruments
+	- Mix inputs from multiple busses, e.g. hardware inputs, effects, and instruments Pass it a list of bus indexes, which is iterates over and adds a slider to a window for each one.

 1. Build some reusable synth classes
    - Additive Polysynth.
 Done
    - Moog thing.
 Done
    - Fix filter in minimoog or build it separately?

+1. Work out how to sequence drums.

 ## General Supercollider facts